UBC-MDS/introduction-machine-learning/chapters/en/slides/module2/module2_19.md

 Notes:

+Let’s build our model now.

+We’re going to build a decision tree classifier and set the `max_depth` hyperparameter to 1 to create a decision stop.

-In the following decision tree model, this decision boundary is created by asking one question.
+In this decision tree there is only 1 split.

+When we score it on data that it’s already seen we get an accuracy of 71.4%.

 ---